virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/evaluation-and-fine-tunig/evaluation-and-finetuning.md

 But luckily you can measure algorithm performance on our problem and discover what works best!

-In order to do that, you need to choose an appropriate metric for the problem at hand.
+In order to do that, you need to do 2 things:

-## Build a Meaningful Test Set
+- Build a meaningful test set
-## Choose the Right Metric

-After you've build your test set, is time to evaluate your trained algorithm against it!

-But to do that, tyou should have well clear in mind wich is a valuable metric to measure the performance of your algorithms.

-It turns out that this heavily depends by the problem you are facing, and in particular the type of problem: are you facing a supervised problem or not?
-If yes, are you solving a classification or regression problem?

-And so on...
+- Choose the right metric to measure your model performances against it

-#### Be sure about the type of the problem
+## Be sure about the type of the problem

 It would be impossible to list all the existing types and sub-types of problems, also because some of them can be classified as classification or regression problems depending on the approach!